Depression is a sense of suffering and hopelessness. It feels like nothing will help, and nothing will ever change…

 We think absolutely not!

 It has, however, become a chemical solution.
 The dispersion of antidepressant has grown more than any other drug in history.
 The resulting problem is another kind of addiction.
 Mainly because the antidepressants do not correct or cure the issue, they just numb the mind and body.

-By understanding how depression works; what it needs to sustain itself, then you start to gain power over darkness and hope starts to sprout again.
+By gaining an understanding of the workings of depression; the ways “it” has to function to preserve itself, then you will start to gain power over darkness and hope starts to grow again.

 The initial step we will do together is to ensure you have an understanding of why you are feeling this way.
-We will discover the areas of your life that create levels of stress, which lead to physical as well as mental exhaustion.
+We will discover the areas of your life that create levels of stress, which builds not only the mental but the physical exhaustion.

 Then we will quickly work to help you feel better through doing techniques of deep relaxation with you.
 This prepares your brain to learn, because depression, as you have noticed, makes it seem impossible to pay attention and retain information.

 After that first session, my goal is that you feel better than you have in a long time.

 But there is hope, and I think I can help, so please give me a call on 903-759-2947 and I can tell you anything else you need to know.